adamedx/autographps-sdk/ROADMAP.md

 * Add retry to service principal creation
 * Add consent user to set-graphconsent
 * Change -tenantname to -tenantid
+* Add user consent, tenant consent options to set-graphconsent and new-graphapplication
+* Fix ScriptClass issue where interpolation of a string using $this for a static member may not work during argument completion

 * Add app creation, enumeration, update
   * Remove-GraphApplication